-We consider the evidence on rimegepant and ubrogepant compared to triptans (sumatriptan and eletriptan) to be "comparable or inferior" (C-), demonstrating moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior.
-For lasmiditan, we consider the evidence compared to triptans to be "negative" (D), demonstrating high certainty of an inferior health benefit.
+Based on the results of the NMAs, rimegepant and ubrogepant appear to be less efficacious than triptans (sumatriptan and eletriptan) but have comparable short-term adverse events.
+Thus, we consider the evidence on rimegepant and ubrogepant compared to triptans to be "comparable or inferior" (C-), demonstrating moderate certainty that the comparative net health benefit is either comparable or inferior.
+For lasmiditan, the results of the NMAs suggest it is less efficacious than triptans.
+However, compared to sumatriptan, the NMAs do not exclude comparable efficacy.
+In terms of adverse events, the NMA results suggest a higher incidence with lasmiditan compared to triptans.
+Thus, we consider the evidence on lasmiditan compared to triptans to be "comparable or inferior" (C-).